 If you are interested in the history of Japan, Hiroshima is definitely a must-do for you.

-A real highlight is a day trip to Miyajima, a small island just a few minutes boat ride away from Hiroshima.
+A real highlight is a day trip to Miyajima, a small island just a few minutes’ boat ride from Hiroshima.
 Even if you’ve never heard of this island before, I’m sure you’ve already seen pictures of it.
 Because here stands one of the most famous sights of Japan: The Torii in the water.
 At high tide, its feet are always covered with water, but at low tide, you can walk to Torii and take a look at the most famous Japanese gate from a different angle.

 But the island also offers other attractions that can fill a whole day on the island.
 Similar to Nara, there are also free-roaming deer walking around.
 Take good care of your bags, especially if you have something to eat with you.